Holly Mckay

 Risk tolerance is personal and emotional.
 Some investors stay calm through market swings, while others feel anxious or panicked.
 If market fluctuations make you uneasy, it may be time to reduce your portfolio’s risk level.
 However, if you're comfortable with volatility, you may benefit from higher long-term returns.
 Understanding your emotional response to risk is key to building a portfolio you can stick with through ups and downs, helping you stay on track toward your financial goals.

-If anxiety about market swings is something you identify with (and recent stock market wobbles have forced many investors to confront this feeling), it might be time to reduce your risk exposure with a more defensive asset mix - that might mean fewer shares, more low-risk products like bonds or cash, or a tilt towards income-producing investments.
+If anxiety about market swings is something you identify with (and recent stock market wobbles have forced many investors to confront this feeling), it might be time to reduce your risk exposure with a more defensive asset mix - that might mean fewer shares, more low-risk products like bonds or cash, or a tilt towards income-producing investments like equity income funds.

 Conversely, if you’re comfortable riding out the bumps, a slightly riskier allocation might reward you with better long-term returns.
 The key is building a portfolio you can live with - so you don’t abandon ship in a panic when markets get choppy.